Italian Somalis: Italian Somaliland

 In April 1905, the Italian government acquired control (from a private Italian company called SACI) of this coastal area around Mogadishu, and created the colony of Italian Somaliland.

 From the outset, the Italians signed protectorate agreements with the local Somali authorities.
 In doing this, the Kingdom of Italy was spared bloody rebellions like those launched by the Dervish king Diiriye Guure and their emir Mohammed Abdullah Hassan (the so-called "Mad Mullah") over a period of twenty-one years against the British colonial authorities in northern Somalia, an area then referred to as British Somaliland.

-In 1908, the borders with Ethiopia in the upper river Shebelle River (Uebi-Scebeli in Italian) were defined, and after World War I, the area of Oltregiuba (l"Beyond Juba") was ceded by Britain and annexed to Italian Somaliland.
+In 1908, the borders with Ethiopia in the upper river Shebelle River (Uebi-Scebeli in Italian) were defined, and after World War I, the area of Oltregiuba ("Beyond Juba") was ceded by Britain and annexed to Italian Somaliland.

 The dawn of Fascism in the early 1920s heralded a change of strategy for Italy.
-With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, the then-ruling northeastern Somali Sultanes were soon to be forced within the boundaries of La Grande Somalia.
+With the arrival of Governor Cesare Maria De Vecchi on 15 December 1923, the then-ruling northeastern Somali sultanates were soon to be forced within the boundaries of La Grande Somalia.
 Italy hitherto had access to these areas under various protection treaties, but not direct rule.
 Under its new leadership, Italy mounted successive military campaigns against the Somali Sultanate of Hobyo and Majeerteen Sultanate, eventually defeating the Sultanates' troops and exiling the reigning Sultans.
 The colonial troops called dubats and the gendarmerie zaptié were extensively used by De Vecchi in this military campaign.